MostafaSamyFayez/Dog-Bread-Classifier-Project/README.md

 ## Project Overview

 Welcome to the Convolutional Neural Networks (CNN) project in the AI Nanodegree!
 In this project, I  learned how to build a pipeline that can be used within a web or mobile app to process real-world, user-supplied images.
 Given an image of a dog, your algorithm will identify an estimate of the canine’s breed.
 If supplied an image of a human, the code will identify the resembling dog breed.

+CNN trained on AWS.

+### steps i take to completeing the project:

+Step 0: Import Datasets
+Step 1: Detect Humans
+Step 2: Detect Dogs
+Step 3: Create a CNN to Classify Dog Breeds (from Scratch) Step 4: Use a CNN to Classify Dog Breeds (using Transfer Learning) Step 5: Create a CNN to Classify Dog Breeds (using Transfer Learning) Step 6: Write your Algorithm
+Step 7: Test Your Algorithm

+and all step details are documented on the notebook

 ![Sample Output][image1]